oracle/node-oracledb/doc/api.md

 Returns a parent SodaDatabase object for use with Simple Oracle Document Access (SODA).

-SODA support in node-oracledb is in Preview status and should not be used in production.
-It will be supported with a future version of Oracle Client libraries.
+SODA can be used with Oracle Client 18.5 and Oracle Client 19.3, or later.

 See [Simple Oracle Document Access (SODA)](#sodaoverview) for more information about using SODA in node-oracledb.